Single-CLI Agent Platform: Create to Production in One CLI¶

 A single-CLI agent platform exposes every phase of the agent development lifecycle — scaffold, local run, eval, infrastructure provisioning, deploy, publish, operate — as subcommands of one binary.
 Google shipped the most explicit version on April 22, 2026 with agents-cli in Agent Platform, which exposes create, eval run, eval compare, eval optimize, infra single-project, infra setup-cicd, deploy, publish gemini-enterprise, playground, lint, and data-ingestion as subcommands of a single tool (Google Developers Blog, agents-cli CLI reference).

 The contrast is a fragmented stack: LangGraph CLI for the dev server (langgraph dev, up, deploy), a vendor SDK for runtime calls, Terraform or Pulumi for infrastructure, pytest or promptfoo for evals, kubectl or gcloud for ops.
-Each tool wins its phase; the team pays a hand-off cost between phases — version skew, credential rotation, schema translation — every time work crosses a boundary.
+Each tool wins its phase.
+The team pays a hand-off cost — version skew, credential rotation, schema translation — every time work crosses a boundary.

-Google's framing is that the consolidation pays both for humans and for coding agents: the CLI ships an "Agent Mode" for claude, gemini, and Cursor invocation and a "Human Mode" for direct terminal use (Google Developers Blog).
-The shape is not vendor-specific — OSS Insight tracked six "agent-native CLI" repositories crossing 4,000 stars within days of launch in Q1 2026, including CLI-Anything, Google Workspace CLI, agent-browser, opencli, Agent-Reach, and larksuite/cli (OSS Insight: Agent Interface Layer).
+Google's framing is that the consolidation pays for both humans and coding agents: the CLI ships an "Agent Mode" for claude, gemini, and Cursor invocation and a "Human Mode" for direct terminal use (Google Developers Blog).
+The shape is not vendor-specific.
+OSS Insight tracked six "agent-native CLI" repositories crossing 4,000 stars within days of launch in Q1 2026, including CLI-Anything, Google Workspace CLI, agent-browser, opencli, Agent-Reach, and larksuite/cli (OSS Insight: Agent Interface Layer).

 The pattern is conditional.
-It returns value when these all hold:
+It returns value when all of these hold:

 - The team commits to one cloud.